12 ways to avoid inheritance tax

 5. Put assets into a trust and still get the income

 It is possible to use trusts to gift savings and still receive a regular income from the money.
 Discounted gift trusts can be used to provide immediate IHT relief but it can be a complicated area of financial planning and, again, I suggest seeking professional advice.
-If you don't have a financial adviser you can trust then a good first step is to have a FREE Inheritance Tax Check*.
+If you don't have a financial adviser you can trust then a good first step is to get a FREE Inheritance Tax Check*.

 6. Take out life insurance